jwyg/awesome-data-journalism/README.md

 * [First Python Notebook](https://palewi.re/docs/first-python-notebook/) - [Ben Welsh](https://palewi.re/who-is-ben-welsh/)
 * [Data Journalism with R and the Tidyverse](http://mattwaite.github.io/datajournalism/) - [Matt Waite](https://journalism.unl.edu/matt-waite-1)
 * [spreadsheetjournalism.com](https://spreadsheetjournalism.com/) - "remake the information blinking at you into something you can use"
+* [Data journalism tutorials from Dan Nguyen](http://www.padjo.org/tutorials/) including on OpenRefine, SQL and more

 ### Data visualisation